bgonzalezbustamante/CRediT/docs/survival-civil-servants.md

 Carla Cisternas (CC)

 **Funding** <br />
 This research was possible thanks to financial support from the Department of Public Administration and Policy of the Universidad de Santiago de Chile under the 2018 Academic Performance Agreement.
+The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

+**Competing interests** <br />
+No authors have competing interests.

 **Preprint in Progress** <br />
 González-Bustamante, B., Astete, M., and Orvenes, B. (*forthcoming*).
 Title TBC. <br />